UoB-COMSM0166/2025-group-14/README.md

 ![Average NASA TLX scores by Question](/./Images/NASA_TLX_graph_average_score_by_category.png)

 - **Mental demand & Effort**: The result was statistically significant, because increasing the difficulty level implies putting more effort into game play.
 Moreover, both tests were redone with the p=0.01, and the difference in means of the 2 groups was still statistically significant.
-We conclude from this that there is a significant difference in mental demand and effort between the easy level and the difficulty level, as there should be.
+We concluded from this that there is a significant difference in mental demand and effort between the easy level and the difficulty level, as there should be.
 - **Physical demand**: The difference between the groups was not statistically significant, because in each case the controls for the player’s character were the same, i.e. pressing arrow keys for the boat movement.
 - **Temporal demand**: The difference between the groups was not statistically significant, because there was no time limit in completing the task in each case.
 - **Performance**: We expected the difference not to be statistically significant because of the way the nature of the task (make *n* number of laps around a canal circuit).
 However, the players reported feeling that they completed the task more successfully on a difficult level than on the easy level.
 This result could not be explained by participants getting accustomed to the game play mechanics, because the order of difficulty (easy then hard or vice versa) was alternated.